hund030/TeamsFx_Wiki_review/{Debug}-Teams-Toolkit-VS-Code-Tasks.md

 | tunnelInspection | string  | optional | Teams Toolkit tries to get tunnel public URL from ngrok log first, then the first PublicURL via default inspection "http://127.0.0.1:4040/api/tunnels".
 If you specify your own `ngrokArgs` with different log format or inspection, set this arg to provide your own inspection location. |

 #### Sample
+**1. The default one used by TeamsFx templates.** Teams Toolkit installs its own ngrok binary and start tunnel with command `ngrok http 3978 --log=stdout --log-format=logfmt`.
 ```json
 {
     "label": "Start local tunnel",